davidhalter/jedi/README.rst

 understands docstrings and you can use Jedi autocompletion in your REPL as well.

-Jedi uses a very simple API to connect with IDE's.
+Jedi uses a very simple API to connect with IDEs.
 There's a reference implementation as a `VIM-Plugin <https://github.com/davidhalter/jedi-vim>`_, which uses Jedi's autocompletion.
 We encourage you to use Jedi in your IDEs.
 It's really easy.